ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/environment-setup/windows-setup.md

 If you replace your `arduino_main.cpp` file's contents with the following, build, and flash properly, then your ESP32's blue onboard LED will begin to blink every second (yay 😄)!

 {: .highlight}
-Note that it is **your** responsibility to integrate this code with the controller starter code!
+Note that it is **your** responsibility to integrate this code with the controller starter code for the environment setup checkpoint!
 {: .callout-blue}

 ```cpp